Print, text, and email are a delicious mix in this restaurant marketing campaign.

 On this postcard, the images highlighted their winter menu — colorful roasted root vegetables, yum! — and hot toddies crafted from locally-produced spirits.

-Oh, and it showed cozy patio seating with those big outdoor heaters.
-Diners were not bundled up in winter coats and scarves — no! — but were wearing sweaters and sweatshirts.
+It showed cozy patio seating with those big outdoor heaters.
+Diners were not bundled up in winter coats and scarves — oh no! — but were wearing sweaters and sweatshirts.
 Objection addressed!
 Now I had a new mental picture of comfortable winter dining.

 When I redeemed the postcard coupon, they knew their seasonal photo campaign had worked!

-Meanwhile, they were assembling their own picture of ME through some very basic marketing automation and data collection — and they knew what would get me in the door.
+Meanwhile, they were assembling their own picture of ME through basic marketing automation and data collection — and they knew what would get me in the door.

 “In the door” is the important part.